lrspeiser/sigmagravity/README.md

 ## 2. Theory: From intuition to a single kernel used in two domains

 Why this section?
-We first give an intuitive picture of scale‑dependent coherence (why Σ‑Gravity vanishes in compact systems yet rises on extended ones), then derive a single, conservative kernel that multiplies the Newtonian/GR response.
+We first give an intuitive picture of scale‑dependent coherence (why Σ‑Gravity vanishes in compact systems yet rises on extended ones), then motivate a single, conservative kernel that multiplies the Newtonian/GR response.
 We finish by specializing that kernel to galaxy rotation and cluster lensing, which are the two data domains used in §§3–5.

 ### 2.1.
 Plain‑language primer